dezdem0na/accp-cheatsheet/README.md

 ***
 ### Notes
+- Deploying to multiple AZs replicates applications across multiple data centers in the same Region and provides High Availability.
+Multi-Region deployments are best for applications that have extremely high availability requirements.
+- A **Region** is a geographical area of the world that is a collection of data centers logically grouped into Availability Zones. **Availability Zones (AZs)** consist of 1 or more physically separated data centers.
 - **Loose Coupling**: a desirable attribute of an IT system is that it can be broken into smaller, loosly coupled components.
 - Amazon VPC is a **free of charge** service.
 - Network ACLs operate at the **subnet** level NOT AZ level.
 It provides a firewall / security layer at the subnet level.